Mostafamabrok/dumprun/README.md

 ### Important Usage Information
 * All data collected by Dumprun is stored in the `dumped/` directory.
 * The `dumped/` directory is created when `main.ps1` is executed.
-* To run, execute `main.ps1` with powershell, or use the command in command.txt
+* To run, execute `main.ps1` with powershell, or use the command in command.txt in the same directory.

 ### Dumped Data Table